JulieAlary/DockerEnv/README.md

-# A docker stack with nginx, php 7.2 and mysql 5.7 for symfony project
+# A docker stack with nginx, php and mysql 5.7 for symfony project

-### Copy the project that you want in app folder or create it

 /!\Requirements : docker & docker-compose /!\

-copy all the symfony files et folder you want and paste it in "app" folder.
+- Copy all the symfony files & folder you want and paste it in "app" folder.
 Change the php version in php/Dockerfile to you need (ex: 7.2, 8.0....)

 First start the container